spicetify/marketplace/README.md

     ]
 }
 ```

+### Further manifest notes
+* If you have multiple extensions in the same repo (such as using subfolders), you can make your `manifest.json` an array, and include them all.
+* Most fields also support http/https URLs (`preview`, `main`, `readme`, `usercss`, `schemes`)
-_Please note that if all your extensions are in the root folder, you don't need to include a filepath._
+* If all your extensions/themes are in the root folder, you don't need to include an absolute file path.

 ## Snippets
 CSS snippets are rather basic to implement.
 We fetch them from this repo, so you'll need to submit a [pull request](https://github.com/CharlieS1103/spicetify-marketplace/compare).
 In order to be valid JSON, the CSS needs to be in one line.
 You can use [this website](https://tools.knowledgewalls.com/online-multiline-to-single-line-converter) to make the css snippet single line.
 Once you have your code segment ready, edit snippets.json and add the following, before submitting your PR.